 During 2023 we plan to support or run the following events:

 On Sunday 28 May the annual village 'Cars on the Green' event will be held, and Friends will be selling cash draw tickets both in the weeks beforehand, and at the event: Friends' funds will benefit from a share in the profits from the draw.

 A '1970s Songbook' Concert in the Church

 We are delighted that Bardwell resident Chris Ingham has kindly agreed to hold another concert in the church on Saturday 14 October.
 This time the theme will be 'A 1970s Songbook'.
 The event is being organised by the Friends and all profits will go to Friends funds.

 In addition to the main musical attraction we currently plan to have a cash bar, a raffle, and Chris's CDs will be on sale.

-Tickets will be available on the We Got Tickets website.
+Tickets are available on the We Got Tickets website.